chrobione/node-red-contrib-discord-updated/README.md

 The repository now lives at [chrobione/node-red-contrib-discord-updated](https://github.com/chrobione/node-red-contrib-discord-updated) so the community, myself included, can push toward the remaining Discord.js functionality without losing any of the prior work.

 As of this update, a lot of under-the-hood work has landed to stabilise the fork; you can review the living plans and notes under [`upgradedocs/`](upgradedocs/) alongside the latest changes captured in [`CHANGELOG.md`](CHANGELOG.md).
+The current major release is **4.0.0**, reflecting the breaking changes introduced by the palette regrouping, help rewrites, and Node 20 baseline.

 ## Quick start
 - Create a Discord application with a bot token and invite it to a test guild.